tuni56/ecommerce-streaming-data-platform/infrastructure/routing/route53.md

-# Routing Strategy with Amazon Route 53
+# Amazon Route 53 in the Data Platform

-Amazon Route 53 is used as a strategic routing layer.
+Amazon Route 53 is used as a strategic routing layer, not just as a DNS service.

-## Responsibilities
+## Core Responsibilities

-- Provide a stable ingestion domain
+- Provide a stable ingestion endpoint
-- Route traffic based on health and latency
-- Enable canary releases for pipeline changes
+- Decouple producers from backend infrastructure
-- Support failover strategies
+- Support traffic-based routing decisions

+## Ingestion Domain

+events.ecommerce-domain.com

+Producers publish events to this domain and are unaware of backend services, clusters, or regions.

 ## Why DNS-Level Routing

-- Producers remain decoupled from infrastructure
+- No client redeployment required
+- Routing changes are transparent to producers
-- Backend services can evolve independently
+- Infrastructure can evolve independently
-- Routing changes do not require client updates